expangine/expangine-vue/README.md

 You can test out the sandbox [here](https://expangine.github.io/expangine-vue/#/), where you can define the structure of your program input, populate the program input, and develop the program.
 If you would like to download an example program [here's FizzBuzz](https://expangine.github.io/expangine-vue/examples/FizzBuzz.json).
 Import it via `File` > `Import`.

+Features of this example:
+- Import / Export your structure, data, program, and functions as JSON.
+- Use JSON or JS code to detect the data determine its types.
+- Undo / Redo history saved to your localStorage.
+- Add / Edit / Remove re-usable functions.
+- Run your program and see it's output.
+If your program would update your data see the data before, after, and the diff.
+- Debug your program and step through your program in any direction looking at the result of the current expression and the current state of your data.

 ## expangine

 Expangine is a visual programming framework that allows you to create programs.
 You design the structure of your data, some test data to work on, and finally a program which processes that data.
 Expangine is **fully** customizable, so you can add your own data types and operations.